 The Breading Secret

-Breaded eggplant is essential to eggplant parm.
+Breaded eggplant is essential to baked eggplant parmesan.
 One time I ordered an eggplant parm sub in Seattle and when I unwrapped the white parchment, I was flat-out ready to flip a table when I found grilled eggplant.
 No breading, just naked, lonely eggplant with sauce and cheese.
 I have nothing against grilled eggplant–as a side dish.
 I even love the taste of plain eggplant in eggplant rollatini.
-But not in my eggplant parm.
+But not in my eggplant parmesan.

 I ate a few bites, really tried to find the good in it, but alas, I just couldn’t.
 I gave up.

-Eggplant parm is too nostalgic for me.
+Eggplant parmesan is too nostalgic for me.
 Whether it’s in a sandwich, a casserole, or simply stacked with sauce and cheese, it has to have some crispiness.

 How many bread crumbs is negotiable.
 I don’t need a lot.
 I don’t even need it to be fried, which you might expect, given how absolutely out-of-my-mind I’m coming across.
 I just need a little tradition in place.
 So the key: